sameenshahzad/Credit-Risk-Classification/README.md

 # Credit-Risk-Classification

+## Background
+In this challenge, I used various techniques to train and evaluate a model based on loan risk.
+I used a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers

+The analysis was performed in the following subsections:

+* Split the Data into Training and Testing Sets
+* Create a Logistic Regression Model with the Original Data
+* Predict a Logistic Regression Model with Resampled Training Data

 ## Overview of the Analysis

 In this section, describe the analysis you completed for the machine learning models used in this Challenge.
 This might include: